s1n7ax/notes/Youtube/2023-10-07 Neovim in Devcontainer.md

   - `installsAfter` to mark dependencies of a feature but these will be ignored if `devcontainer.json` does not use theme

     ```json
+    # this is a part of the astronvim feature
     # devcontainer-feature.json
     "installsAfter": [
         "ghcr.io/s1n7ax/devcontainer-features/neovim-essentials:0",